 San Juan Island By Car

-From your room in Earthbox Inn and Spa, you will have the town of Friday Harbor at your feet.
-After you've sampled the delights of our historic port, however, the rest of the island beckons.
+From your room at the Earthbox Inn & Spa, you will have the town of Friday Harbor at your feet.
+After you've sampled the delights of our historic port and cute coastal town, the rest of the island beckons.

-Exploring San Juan by car could not be easier, and there are a few sites we recommend as not to be missed.
+Exploring San Juan Island by car could not be easier.
+There are a few must-see sites.
 Ask the Earthbox staff for seasonal ideas, maps, and directions.
-From town we will likely direct you toward Roche Harbor Rd.
+From town we will likely direct you toward Roche Harbor Road.
 This scenic byway winds its way up the east side of the island on its way toward the Roche Harbor Resort.
 There are some real gems on the way.

 One of the first things to slow down for is San Juan Island's more unusual resident, Mona the camel.
 Yes that's right, a camel in the Pacific Northwest.
 What is even better is that Mona lives opposite the famed San Juan Vineyards.
 They have even named a vintage after her.
 The vineyard offers tastings from 11 a.m to 5 p.m. every day, and the grounds are well worth exploring.
 Across the road, Mona is always open to having her picture taken.